Menu

 A silhouette of hands making a heart shape.

-The truth is that social wellness plays a huge part in a person’s overall health.
-An empirical study from Stanford found that strong human connections can increase the likelihood of survival by 50%.
+The truth is that social wellness plays a huge role in a person’s overall health.
+An empirical study from Stanford uncovered that strong human connections could increase the likelihood of survival by 50%.
 Conversely, people who have almost no social connections are even more likely to develop chronic diseases and generally have higher chances of getting sick.

 Why is Social Wellness Important in the Workplace?